• Skip to primary navigation

 Corn Starch: Corn starch is found in the baking aisle.

 Citric Acid: Citric acid is a natural ingredient made from citrus fruit.
-This, mixed with the baking soda, is what makes the bath bomb fizz.
+This, mixed with the baking soda, is what makes the bath bombs fizz.

 Epsom Salt: Epsom salt is the common name for magnesium sulfate.
 You can find it online or in the pharmacy section of your grocery store.
 It is wonderful as a soak for sore muscles.